 The Virtual Humanities Lab at Brown University (VHL) was created in 2004 thanks to a two-year grant from the National Endowment for the Humanities.
 The VHL builds on the work done by Brown scholars over the past 15 years in the Departments of Italian Studies, History and History of Art and Architecture, in collaboration with the Brown Scholarly Technology Group and scholars worldwide.
 Its goal is to develop digital resources for the study and teaching of Italian literature, history and culture, from the Middle Ages to the 21st-century.

-In its current scope, the VHLaboratory provides a platform for the encoding and annotations of a mini-corpus of Medieval texts: Giovanni Villani, Nuova Cronica and Giovanni Boccaccio, Decameron and Esposizioni sopra la Comedia di Dante.
+In its current scope, the VHLaboratory provides a portal for interdisciplinary projects in Italian Studies at Brown and a platform for the encoding and annotations of a mini-corpus of late Medieval and humanist texts, including: Giovanni Villani, Nuova Cronica; Giovanni Boccaccio, Decameron and Esposizioni sopra la Comedia di Dante; Giovanni Pico della Mirandola, Oratio De Hominis Dignitate and Conclusiones Nongentae.
 This platform is accessible to participating collaborators only.
-Our future plans include the creation of a comprehensive digital library for Italian Studies.
 To become a collaborator, contact us at: firstname.lastname@example.org

 This XML electronic edition of Boccaccio's Decameron and other works, and the accompanying hypermedia archive of contextual materials, are conceived as an encyclopedic gateway into late Medieval life and culture.
 The Decameron Web was awarded two consecutive NEH grants for the years 1998-2002.
 The guiding question of this project is how contemporary informational technology can facilitate and enhance the complex cognitive and learning activities involved in reading a late medieval literary text such as Boccaccio's masterpiece.
 Scholars, students and teachers can contribute to the development of this site with essays and multimedia projects that illustrate aspects of Medieval culture and history.